Dienst Speciale Interventies: Vehicles

 The DSI use armoured versions of civilian vehicles to perform their tasks.
 During on-call duties, during which operators are available for 24 hours, DSI personnel have access to a personal service car.
 All DSI personnel attend a multiple week specialised driving course.
 Operators learn to maneuver the vehicle in a quick and safe manner.
-In an addition, the impact of the additional weight of the armour on the driving characteristics are addressed.
+In addition, the impact of the additional weight of the armour on the driving characteristics are addressed.
 Furthermore, car procedures are trained to subdue suspects in cars.
 The DSI has access to a large and diverse car fleet:

 Armoured civilian cars

 Armoured personnel carriers

 The DSI fleet includes multiple armoured personnel carriers (APCs).
 Lenco BearCats and Lenco Bears are deployed during high risk interventions, certain firearm incidents, and large scale terrorist attacks.
 A number of vehicles are fitted with the Mobile Adjustable Ramp System or Articulating Ramp Conversion, produced by the American firm PATRIOT3.
 This system uses hydraulic ramps to enable raids at high altitudes.
-For potential aircraft hijacking, the DSI has access to multiple YPR-765 AAVs (Aircraft Assault Vehicle) of the Royal Marechaussee, a tracked light armored vehicle that is fitted with steps and ramps at airplane height.
+For potential aircraft hijacking, the DSI has access to multiple YPR-765 Aircraft Assault Vehicles of the Royal Marechaussee, a tracked light armored vehicle that is fitted with steps and ramps at airplane height.